explosion/spacy-course/slides/chapter2_02_data-structures-2.md

 Notes: To create a Span manually, we can also import the class from spacy dot tokens.
-We can then instantiate it with the doc and the span's start and end index.
+We can then instantiate it with the doc and the span's start and end index, and an optional label argument.

-To add an entity label to the span, we first need to look up the string in the string store.
-We can then provide it to the span as the label argument.

 The doc dot ents are writable, so we can add entities manually by overwriting it with a list of spans.